-And, ecommerce companies, software, and online travel outperform the traditional markets (creating tangible products) where investors traditional focused their resources.
+And, e-commerce companies, software, and online travel outperform the traditional markets (creating tangible products) where investors traditionally focused their resources.
 With the exception of smart devices, these markets just don’t perform that well anymore.

 And, Klein isn’t alone.
 The prestigious Boston Consulting Group (which created the infamous BCG matrix taught to generations of marketing students) estimates the growth potential for the internet economy at $4.2 trillion.
 In their report, BCG analysts say:

 By 2016, there will be 3 billion Internet users globally—almost half the world’s population.
 The Internet economy will reach $4.2 trillion in the G-20 economies.
 If it were a national economy, the Internet economy would rank in the world’s top five, behind only the U.S., China, Japan, and India, and ahead of Germany.
 Across the G-20, it already amounted to 4.1 percent of GDP, or $2.3 trillion, in 2010.

 Because Internet growth is exponential, not linear, opportunities in the Internet economy far exceed those available through any other opportunity — which also fueled not only the growth of Facebook and Google but their acquisitions of Instagram and YouTube.
 Take a look at how the Internet economy is shaping up next year in this chart from the BCG report

 We probably already knew this — or at least suspected it.
 The amount of money spent online is really tiny despite years when gurus predicted this would be the year when online sales (desktop and mobile) would take off.
 But, don’t underestimate the importance of online marketing and retailing.
 A large percentage of consumers do their research online, then buy what they want in the store — the brick and mortar kind.
 Mixed channels — using 2 or more channels — are common, especially in the US, where almost twice as much stuff is purchased in a brick and mortar (after researching online) as is purchased online.